sumedhchilak/InstagramAutomation/README.md

 # InstagramAutomation
 Program automates general functions on Instagram.
+The bot was built using Python 3.7 and with browser automation using the Selenium module and chrome driver.
+Retrieves Instagram data utilizing both an Instagram Developer API and web scraping.
 ## Functions
 The functions include:
 - Logging in